Shutdown to close DC museums and galleries by midweek

 - Furious Iraqi lawmakers demand US troop withdrawal VIEW

 The National Gallery of Art will close starting Jan.
-3. That includes an ice rink in the National Gallery of Art Sculpture Garden that is a favorite with families.
+3, a spokeswoman said.
+That includes the iconic West and East buildings as well as an ice rink in the National Gallery of Art Sculpture Garden that is a favorite with families.

+National Gallery of Art facilities are usually closed on New Year’s Day.

+The shutdown also is affecting national parks, although unevenly.
+Some remain accessible with bare-bones staffing levels, some are operating with money from states or charitable groups and others are locked off.